gamburg/margin/README.md

 ### Points of frustration that led to Margin {docsify-ignore}

-There are plenty of well-known, powerful applications that force their own organizational philosophy onto the user.
+There are plenty of well-known, powerful applications that force their own organizational philosophy on the user.
 And there's nothing inherently wrong with that.

 Nevertheless, when an application's user-facing models of thought...
   1. cannot be easily mapped to the the user's own mental models, or